A balanced review of the changing nature of the corporate university

 "Martinís highly original book features a sociological and ethnographic sensibility that sets it apart.
 Under New Management is a tour de force, turning the university back upon itself to discover the associated labor that summons managerialism.
 This is a timely book that could develop a real popularity among students, staff, and academics active in various struggles in the global university today."

-Randy Martin is Professor and Chair of Art and Public Policy at New York University.
+Randy Martin (1957Ė2015) was Professor and Chair of Art and Public Policy at New York University.
 He has published, as author or editor, a dozen books, including An Empire of Indifference: American War and the Financial Logic of Risk Management, and Financialization of Daily Life (Temple).